awsdocs/amazon-athena-user-guide/doc_source/partition-projection-dynamic-id-partitioning.md

 Replace the *map\_identifier\_to\_bucket* function in the example with any scalar expression that maps an identifier to an integer\.
 For example, the expression could be a simple hash or modulus\.
 The function enforces a constant upper bound on the number of partitions that can ever be projected on the specified dimension\.
 When paired with a file format that supports predicate pushdown such as Apache Parquet or ORC, the bucket technique provides good performance\.

-For information on writing your own user\-defined function like the scalar bucketing function in the preceding example, see [Querying with user defined functions](querying-udf.md)\.
+For information about writing your own user\-defined function like the scalar bucketing function in the preceding example, see [Querying with user defined functions](querying-udf.md)\.